 Question Eleven: Do you believe there there will be consequential changes to other industry codes as a result of each option or solution?

 Five DNO respondents, one Supplier and one IDNO respondent did not consider there to be consequential changes to other codes from this CP.
 One Supplier was unsure whether there would be consequential changes from this CP as it would be up to the other codes to determine whether they were impacted.
-One DNO respondent advised that that it would depend on the recommended solution.
+One DNO respondent advised that it would depend on the recommended solution.

 The Working Group considered that there would be improvements to other codes such as the MRA as some enhancements could be made to data flows.